Kong/docs.konghq.com/app/konnect/org-management/okta-idp.md

 2. Click {% konnect_icon organizations %} **Organization**, and then **Auth Settings**.
 3. Click **Configure provider** for **SAML**.

-4. In Okta, locate your Metadata URL.
+4. In Okta, locate your Metadata URL:
     1. Go to **Sign On** page in the Okta application created in the previous step.
     2. Copy the **Metadata URL** under the Settings section.
 It should look something like: